 - 1. Integrate scientific findings from nursing and related sciences, including genetics and genomics, into the delivery of advanced nursing care to populations in diverse settings. - 2.
-Demonstrate organizational and systems leadership to assure ethical and critical decision-making at all systems' levels for quality and patient safety. - 3.
+Demonstrate organizational and systems leadership to assure ethical and critical decisionmaking at all systems' levels for quality and patient safety. - 3.
 Incorporate performance improvement strategies for quality, safety, and patient-centered care delivery. - 4.
 Use improvement science to achieve optimal patient care and care environment outcomes. - 5.
 Integrate meaningful and usable information systems and healthcare technologies to support safe, quality patient care and healthcare systems effectiveness. - 6.
 Advocate for policy changes that influence healthcare at appropriate levels. - 7.
 Lead interprofessional teams using collaborative strategies to effect quality patient care and population health outcomes. - 8.
 Analyze and incorporate broad ecological and social health determinants to design and deliver evidence-based clinical prevention and population healthcare and services to individuals, families, and aggregates/identified populations. - 9.
-Integrate the advanced competencies expected of a master's prepared nurse to design, deliver, and evaluate outcomes of systems of care for individuals, families, and diverse populations.
+Integrate the advanced competencies expected of a master's prepared nurse to design, deliver, and evaluate outcomes of systems of care for individuals, families, and diverse populations. - 10.
+Be prepared for leadership and a higher level of patient care.